Get Latest Updates About Pharmacy Notes, Books and Many More

 D. CT contains white blood cells.

 Answer is A: Being close packed is a property of epithelial tissue.
-In CT the cells are widely spaced, being separated by the ground substance.
+In CT the cells are widely spaced, being separated by the ground substance. - Active transport across the plasma membrane may be described by which statement?

 A. Active transport requires energy from ATP.